subframe7536/maple-font/docs/choose.md

 | `JP`   | Japanese CP932 coverage: Hiragana, Katakana and Katakana Phonetic Extensions, Japanese punctuation and symbols, enclosed CJK characters, and CP932 Kanji.
 See the [JP configuration](../source/cjk/jp/config-jp.json).                                                                                            | `MapleMono-JP-Regular.ttf` | `MapleMono-NF-JP-Regular.ttf` |
 | `KR`   | Korean script coverage: Hangul syllables (`U+AC00–U+D7A3`), Hangul Compatibility Jamo, halfwidth Hangul, Korean punctuation and symbols, plus selected enclosed and unit characters.
 The KR locale does not add the Han ideograph range.
 See the [KR configuration](../source/cjk/kr/config-kr.json).             | `MapleMono-KR-Regular.ttf` | `MapleMono-NF-KR-Regular.ttf` |

 Locales can be combined with feature and width settings.
-For example, `--cjk jp --nf --width slim` produces the static file `MapleMonoSL-NF-JP-Regular.ttf`; Mono and Propo custom builds use `NFMono-JP` / `Variable-NFMono-JP` and `NFPropo-JP` / `Variable-NFPropo-JP` directories while preserving the `NFo` and `NFr` internal filename markers.
+For example, `--cjk jp --nf --width slim` produces the static file `MapleMonoSL-NF-JP-Regular.ttf`; Mono and Propo custom builds use `NFMono-JP` / `Variable-NFMono-JP` and `NFPropo-JP` / `Variable-NFPropo-JP` directories while preserving the `NFM` and `NFP` internal filename markers.
 CJK builds are disabled by default; see the [build guide](build.md) for configuration details.
 Release packages include default NF locales only.

 ## Hinted and Unhinted Fonts